Jeanswest

-Jeanswest has over 215 stores throughout Australia and New Zealand.
+In March 2025, it was announced that the company would be going into voluntary administration, and closing all of its 90 stores, however would maintain an online presence.

 History

-Domestic

-The first Jeanswest store was opened by Alister Norwood in Perth, Western Australia in 1972.
+Jeanswest opened its first store headed by Alister Norwood in Perth, Western Australia in 1972.
 By 1984, there were 28 stores across Western Australia.

 In 1985, Jeanswest branched into Queensland, buying the Eagle Jeans chain of stores, followed by New South Wales in 1987 and Victoria in 1992.
-In 1990 Mr Norwood relinquished control of JeansWest to Peter Volk and Glorious Sun Group and the company's headquarters moved from Perth to Melbourne.
+In 1990 Mr. Norwood relinquished control of JeansWest to Peter Volk and Glorious Sun Group and the company's headquarters moved from Perth to Melbourne.